giourikilin/totp2fa/2FA_Notes.md

 # Implementation of a TOTP F2A application

 ## Implementation
-- qr-code scanner to allow users to register secret, label and issuer
+- qr-code scanner to allow users to register secret, label and issuer (the transfer format is defined [here](https://github.com/google/google-authenticator/wiki/Key-Uri-Format))
 - implementation of TOTP algrorithm to generate the TOTP from the secret and the time (documented [here](https://datatracker.ietf.org/doc/html/rfc6238)) - maybe available from a library
-- set up backup mechanism: encrypt the TOTP fields
+- set up backup mechanism: encrypt the TOTP fields, choose the key derivation function (with or without password - "Using random keys is cryptographically ideal, but it introduces a significant key management challenge")
+- if we use a password, implement the best password policy
+- use an adequate KDF: argon2!
+Also, salt the data properly
-- store the encrypted TOTP fields in one location
+- store the encrypted TOTP fields and the encryption key in separate locations!

-- store the key in another
+- verify ciphertext integrity /authenticate the ciphertext eg HMAC-SHA256 integrity (make sure the ciphertext has not been tampered with in transit or storage - needs to be done before decryption)

+- if we support android auto backup, no backing up of the TOTP fields!

+- implement recovery (how do we auhtenticate users during recovery?
+Maybe fingerprint data?)
 ...

 ### Questions to discuss